Creating a number web can be such fun. Adding a spider theme (or other theme) to number activities can create more interest for kids.

 They will continue lacing until all the numbers have been connected and the yarn web covers the spider.

-Another way to use the number web is with JDaniel4’s Mom where she shares other learning activities, printables, crafts, and food creations.
+BIO: Deirdre is the author of JDaniel4’s Mom where she shares other learning activities, printables, crafts, and food creations.
 She loves growing and learning beside her son.
 You can find her on Pinterest, Facebook, and Instagram.